PurnPum/Sketchy-Crystal/README.md

 - All Mons are now compatible with ALL TMs/HMs

-- Mons only learn Struggle at Level 1
+- Mons only learn Struggle at Level 1, egg moves still exist.

+- Odd Eggs no longer had a set moveset, its just Struggle.

 ## See also